digitalpeer/tinycom/README.md

 Installation
 ------------
 For simplicity, instructions for only PyQt4 and Python2 are listed here.
-However, you can adjust to use Python3 and/or PySide if you prefer.
+However, you can adjust to use any combination of Python2/Python3 and PyQt4/PyQt5/Pyside if you prefer when it comes to runtime dependencies.

 On Ubuntu, first install dependencies using the system package manager.